Mortgage Renewal & Refinance Calculator — Canadian Rate Comparison

 1. Financial Consumer Agency of Canada (FCAC) — Renewing your mortgage

-2. Financial Consumer Agency of Canada (FCAC) — Breaking a mortgage contract
+2. Financial Consumer Agency of Canada (FCAC) — FCAC guide to breaking a mortgage contract

 3. Office of the Superintendent of Financial Institutions (OSFI) — Residential mortgage underwriting practices and procedures

-4. Financial Consumer Agency of Canada (FCAC) — Mortgage stress test
+4. Financial Consumer Agency of Canada (FCAC) — FCAC mortgage stress test guidance

 Frequently Asked Questions